 - Likes and Favorites

-Engagement is a great way to measure whether the content you're creating is actually resonating with your audience, but that's not all it's good for, which brings me onto our next topic...
+Engagement is a great way to measure whether the content you're creating is actually resonating with your audience, but that's not all it's good for, which brings me to our next topic...

 Why social media engagement is so important